Psychiatry and Wellness, Behavioral Medicine Associates, Atlanta and Alpharetta

 Q. What was it about psychiatry that interested you enough to "try a year" of residency in it?

-My actual interest in psychiatry crystallized during my last six months on active duty, when I was a general medical officer at a Marine Corps dispensary on Okinawa.
+My actual interest in psychiatry crystallized during my last six months on active duty when I was a general medical officer at a Marine Corps dispensary on Okinawa.
 Many of our patients had personal problems and concerns that they had no place else to talk about.
 And I was quite surprised to discover for myself, almost by accident and basically because I was bored and had nothing else to do, that just listening to people could help them to become better.
 I had of course been told that before.
 But I didn't believe it until I saw it myself.
+The positive benefits of simple sympathetic listening came as a kind of revelation to me.

 back to top